krasimir/react-in-patterns/book/chapter-8/README.md

 #### Higher-Order components concept

 Higher-Order components pattern is [introduced](https://gist.github.com/sebmarkbage/ef0bf1f338a7182b6775) by Sebastian Markb&#229;ge and it's about creating a wrapper component that returns ours.
-However, while doing it it has the opportunity to send properties or apply additional logic.
+While doing it it has the opportunity to send properties or apply additional logic.
 For example:

 ```js
 function attachToStore(Component, store, consumer) {